-Steps to change Apache user and group:
+Steps to modify Apache user and group:

 - Locate the User and Group directives in the Apache configuration file.